Gravitational Wave Observatory Designer

 About

-Gravitational Wave Observatory Designer - Version 1.1b1
+Gravitational Wave Observatory Designer - Version 1.2

-Wep application by Simon Barke et al. – related publication under preparation.
+Web application by Simon Barke et al. – described in the related publication 2015 Class.
+Quantum Grav.
+32 095004.

 Plese refer to the help document for more information about the application itself and the people involved in the project.